Polarized TMD fragmentation functions for $J/\psi$ production: Quark fragmentation

 \subsection{$J/\psi$ polarizations}

-The spinor factor in \ref{eq: NR spinors} matches onto the matrix elements of a NRQCD operator.
-This operator is written in terms of the NRQCD heavy quark and antiquark fields $\psi$ and $\chi$, and a projection $\mathcal{P}_{J/\psi(\lambda)}$ which projects out the $J/\psi$ state of helicity $\lambda$.
+The spinor factor in~(\ref{eq: NR spinors}) matches onto the matrix elements of a NRQCD operator.
+This operator is written in terms of the NRQCD heavy quark and antiquark fields $\psi$ and $\chi$, as well as a projection $\mathcal{P}_{J/\psi(\lambda)}$ which projects out the $J/\psi$ state of helicity $\lambda$.

 For the spin-triplet matrix elements for the $J/\psi$, which is an $S$-wave state, spin symmetry implies that the matrix elements must be proportional to $\epsilon^*_{\lambda i} \epsilon_{j \lambda}$ \cite{Braaten:1996jt}, where $\epsilon_{\lambda i}$ is the polarization vector of the $J/\psi$ and $\lambda$ denotes the helicity which can be $\lambda=+1$, $0$, and $-1$.
 Traditionally, the polarization vectors for the $J/\psi$ are defined by projecting the spin states along the direction of the $J/\psi$'s motion.